Brooklyn College Professors Among Dozens Arrested at CUNY Union Faculty Protest

 “When we were inside, we told the Board of Trustees and the chancellery that we are prepared to blockade them in this building until they make us a new economic offer,” Davis told members outside of John Jay College, according to The Chief Leader.
 “We’re going to sit here and we’re going to chant until they come out and make us the economic offer that you deserve, that this city deserves, that all of our students deserve.”

 Among the more than 30 union members arrested for disorderly conduct were six BC faculty, all part of PSC’s BC chapter.
-The professors arrested are as follows: Entin, Mobina Hashmi, co-chair of the PSC-CUNY BC chapter and assistant professor of Television Ration and Emerging Media (TREM), Maddy Fox, PSC-CUNY BC chapter EC member and associate professor of Children and Youth Studies and Sociology, Derek Ludovici, PSC-CUNY BC chapter EC member and adjunct lecturer of Anthropology, Naomi Schiller, PSC-CUNY BC chapter EC member and associate professor of Anthropology, and Ana Djordjevic, PSC-CUNY BC chapter EC member and adjunct lecturer of Health and Nutrition Sciences (HNSC).
+The professors arrested are as follows: Entin, Mobina Hashmi, co-chair of the PSC-CUNY BC chapter and assistant professor of Television Radio and Emerging Media (TREM), Maddy Fox, PSC-CUNY BC chapter EC member and associate professor of Children and Youth Studies and Sociology, Derek Ludovici, PSC-CUNY BC chapter EC member and adjunct lecturer of Anthropology, Naomi Schiller, PSC-CUNY BC chapter EC member and associate professor of Anthropology, and Ana Djordjevic, PSC-CUNY BC chapter EC member and adjunct lecturer of Health and Nutrition Sciences (HNSC).

 Courtesy of @psc_cuny on Instagram